-At 9am on Tuesday 5 February at the rotunda near the footbridge in Lakes Entrance, Gippsland Lakes Community Health (GLCH) will commence a new FREE program called “Active Mums n Happy Bubs”, to bring new mums together to restore their fitness or commence a new fitness journey.
+At 9am on Tuesday 5 February at the rotunda near the footbridge in Lakes Entrance, Gippsland Lakes Complete Health (GLCH) will commence a new FREE program called “Active Mums n Happy Bubs”, to bring new mums together to restore their fitness or commence a new fitness journey.

 GLCH’s Chief Executive Officer, Sue Medson OAM says, “Those initial stages of motherhood can feel overwhelming at times, so we wanted to create a place where mums can receive support, advice and connect with other mums, as we know that connections during this important time can help with general health and mental wellbeing.
 This program aims to help the new mothers involved to build social connections, so they feel more encouraged and know where to go, to seek support whenever they need it.”